hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-api-how-to-generate-aceess-token-in-python.md

     headers = {'Authorization': f'Bearer {token}'}
     response = requests.get('https://global.api.greenlake.hpe.com/audit-log/v1beta1/logs', headers=headers)
     return response.json() if response.status_code == 200 else None
 ```

 ### Step 3: Process and Save the Data

 After getting the logs, you'll want to turn them into a format that’s easy to read and use.

 * **Process the JSON**: Convert the JSON data into a pandas DataFrame.
 This makes it easier to work with in Python.
 * **Save to Excel**: Export this DataFrame to an Excel file.
-This file will be your audit log record that you can open, share, and analyze without needing specialized software.
+This file will be your audit log record that you can open, share, and analyze without needing specialised software.

+## How Does it Look Like in Excel?